beanbag44/Nuker/README.md

-A simple nuking mod for removing larg amounts of terrian.
+A simple nuking mod for removing large amounts of terrian.

 To use the mod, type "&&enable" into chat and it should respond with a message.